GP VTS St1-2 hospital posts

 - Useful exposure to OOH problems.

 - Derm: time in clinics and minor ops, lots of practical support.
-2 ward rounds per week, responsible for helping junior colleagues
+Exposure to acute dermatological conditions on Day Unit.
+Responsible for helping junior colleagues

 - Rheum: mostly clinic based, good learning opportunities, includes xray meetings and rheumatology meetings.
 Good practical skills teaching including joint injections